 What size housing is best?

 Bigger is better!
 A rabbit’s home should be at least 4-6 times the size of your bunny when he’s entirely stretched out–more if he is confined for a large amount of the day.
 Enclosure sizes also should be decided in conjunction with the amount of exercise time and space the rabbit has.
-One guideline to go by is at least 8 square feet of enclosure time combined with at least at least 24 square feet of exercise space, for 1-2 rabbits, in which the rabbit(s) can run and play at least 5 hours per day.
+One guideline to go by is at least 8 square feet of enclosure space combined with at least at least 24 square feet of exercise space, for 1-2 rabbits, in which the rabbit(s) can run and play at least 5 hours per day.
 You can build or buy your rabbit a two-story “condo” with the floors connected by a ramp–they love this!
 For ideas on where to buy different housing options, visit here.

 Can my new bunny run loose 24 hours a day?

 An untrained rabbit probably should be kept in an enclosure while you’re not home to supervise and at night when you sleep.
 Rabbits are crepuscular, which means that generally they sleep during the day and during the night but are ready to play at dawn and at twilight.
 Be sure to let them out during the evening when you are home, and if possible, in the morning while you get ready for work.
 However, once your rabbit is familiar with your home, once you know what your rabbit does, and once your house has been fully bunny proofed, there’s no reason that he or she can’t have run of your home even when you’re not there.

 What can I do to make the rabbit’s enclosure time more enjoyable?